 The Methodological-Philosophical Implications of not Understanding Progressive AI Models and their Explanations

 First, I will discuss a case where there is full understanding of an explanation.
-Secondly, I will handle the possibility that progressive AI models cannot be explained by using only the mathematical language with which these models were created.
-Finally, I will suggest a possible way to handle these incomprehensible softwares as new phenomena.
+Second, I will consider the possibility that progressive AI models cannot be explained by using only the mathematical language with which they were created.
+Finally, I will suggest a possible way of treating these incomprehensible softwares as new phenomena.

 Full Understanding of the Explanation